 Sunflowers are set to bloom in July and last through October.

-Von Thun Farms – Washington, NJ
+Von Thun Farms – Washington and South Brunswick, NJ

 There are other summer flowers to pick, too, such as zinnias, colored sunflowers, and statice, among others.
 When you’re not enjoying the sunflower trail, you can pick peaches and other fruits, see farm animals, and purchase gifts at the store.
+Check out the season passes for 2025, available to use at both locations.

 Sunflowers will start blooming in the summer, though the exact time has not been determined.